How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 Pick a regulated on-ramp (KYC & fees)

-• Funding: Bank transfer usually has the lowest fees vs card.
+- Funding: Bank transfer usually has the lowest fees compared with cards or instant purchase options.

 Make your first purchase (and minimize fees)

-1. Fund your account by bank transfer to reduce fees.
+- Fund your account by bank transfer to reduce fees whenever possible.

-2. Buy a major asset (BTC/ETH) or a stablecoin for flexibility.
+- Buy a major asset such as BTC or ETH, or a stablecoin for flexibility when moving to other platforms.

-4. Withdraw to your own wallet once the trade settles.
+- Withdraw to your own wallet once the trade settles.
+Self custody reduces counterparty risk.

 Wallets: hot vs cold (and which to use when)